-This article previously appeared in the Summer 2014 edition of The Positive Side, a publication of CATIE, here.
+This article previously appeared in The Positive Side, a publication, of CATIE here.

 Une version française est disponible ici.